JoshTristram/jekyll-starter-template/README.md

 This is a barebones template for Jekyll using Filament Group's [LoadJS](https://github.com/filamentgroup/loadJSFilament) and [LoadCSS](https://github.com/filamentgroup/loadCSS) so you can get fast loading site.

 I've built this using recommendations from google page speed insights.
-(Say what you want about that).

 It includes jekyll-livereload for easy development.

 [Here is a version that includes Bootsrap 4 CSS and JS](https://github.com/thauvette/jekyll-bootstrap-starter-template)

+If you haven't set up Jekyll yet [follow these instructions.](https://jekyllrb.com/docs/installation/)

 ## Set up
 * Run bundle